sjcsoftware/rateit/README.md

 As a serverless local only app, RateIt does not ship updates to you.

 In order to update, you have to delete your current outdated version of the app, go to the [**Releases**](../../releases) page and re-download the newest version.
+Your account and rated albums DB will not be lost, and the application will automatically login.
 I apologize for the inconvenience.

 ---